 Strengths were noted in the areas of staff management, academic management, course design, learner management and teaching.

 Since 2013, all institutions accredited by the British Council have the choice to publish their full inspection report.
-ELTS is very proud of its work and we have therefore decided to publish our British Council Inspection Report ELTS 2013 in full here so you can read independent feedback on the work we do.
+ELTS is very proud of its work, and we have therefore decided to publish our British Council Inspection Report ELTS 2013 in full, so you can read independent feedback on the work we do.

 ELTS is a member of English UK, the world's leading language teaching association.
 We are one of the 470+ member centres which are all accredited to the highest standards, ensuring the best teaching and care for students.

 ELTS is also a member of Learn English In Wales, an affiliation of English UK members in Wales.
-We hosted the first Learn English in Wales Academic Conference in 2012 and three of our staff will be giving presentations at the Learn English In Wales Academic Conference in 2014.
+We hosted the first Learn English in Wales Academic Conference in 2012, and three of our staff gave presentations at the Learn English In Wales Academic Conference in 2014.

 Student Services Awards